antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 The video tutorial can be viewed on YouTube here: https://youtu.be/t4-R5tmFakw

+Note: This solution is great for 3D Dungeon Crawler games where you need to move in descrete amounts in a grid patterns.

 ## GridMap location to world space and vice versa

 One of the things I should have discussed in the tutorial video is that GridMap co-ordinate system is not the same as the world space.